alexeysp11/delivery-service-csharp/docs/processes/customer/settings.md

 ## Process description

-- Settings and personal data page:
+Settings and personal data page:
 - Personal information:
-        - login,
-    - Communication:
-        - email,
-        - telephone,
+    - login (saved in [ClaimsPrincipal](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal), see [useraccount](useraccount.md)),
+    - email (saved in [ClaimsPrincipal](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal), see [useraccount](useraccount.md)),
+    - telephone (saved in [ClaimsPrincipal](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal), see [useraccount](useraccount.md)),
     - connected messengers: WhatsApp, Viber, Telegram,
     - nickname in Telegram,
     - preferred method of communication: e-mail, phone, one of the messengers,
 - Payment:
     - preferred payment method,
     - linked cards.
 - Usability:
     - default delivery location,
-        - file extension for loading by default (*maybe this parameter is not needed*).
+    - file extension for loading by default.
 - Safety:
-        - password.
+    - password (this parameter is empty by default).

+You can also go to [user account](useraccount.md) to see some personal settings.

 ### Step-by-step execution

 - The user opens "Settings".
-- The user scrolls through the list of settings, selects a category and a specific parameter.
+- Some parameters are loaded from the [user account](useraccount.md) page, and some paraters are loaded from the database or [backend service](../../backend/customerbackend.md).
+- The user changes settings.
 - At the bottom of the page there is a button "Save changes".
     - Changes get to the services, after the response from the service - to the database.
     - After that, the user is shown on the interface: "Successful" or "An error occurred".